Despair

 Wise sentiment.

-My second cousin's mother - so I guess would make my first cousin once removed (according to the internet) passed away on Jan 31st.
-"T" was like a sister to my mother.
-They spent a great deal of time together as children.
-And our families have been close throughout the years.
+My second cousin’s mother—who, according to the internet, would be my first cousin once removed—passed away on January 31st.
+“T” was like a sister to my mom.
+They spent much of their childhood together, and our families have remained close over the years.

-Among so many wonderful qualities "T" possessed was the ability to remain positive throughout it all.
-She lost both parents at a young age, and also endured further tragedy, losing a brother in an unnatural way.
-And yet you'd never know such darkness might have been a part of her past, her history.
-Always smiling, always laughing - the sort of laugh that made you feel good even if you'd just entered the room and had not an inkling of what prompted the laughter.
+Among “T’s” many wonderful qualities was her ability to remain positive, no matter what life handed her.
+She lost both parents at a young age, and later endured the tragedy of losing a brother in an unnatural way.
+And yet, you’d never know such darkness lived in her past.
+She was always smiling, always laughing—the kind of laugh that made you feel good even if you’d just walked into the room with no idea what was so funny.
 You just felt good.
-Being in the presence of her positive spirit.
+Being in her presence was enough.

-And so the family bid her goodbye over the last few days.
+Over the last few days, the family has said goodbye.
 She leaves too soon.
-I can actually imagine heaven being just a bit brighter now that she's there.
-But down here, the day is sullen.
+I can actually imagine heaven being a bit brighter now that she’s there.
+But down here, the day feels heavy.

 I took this picture yesterday.